simonalvarado/admetricks-landing/README.md

 ### Download Button

 The Download Button component provides a button that generates and downloads an Excel file containing the dollar variation data.
-I contains three columns of data, the first one with the date, the second one with the dollar exchange rate in Chilean pesos (CLP), and the third one with the variation of the dollar exchange rate in Chilean pesos (CLP) with respect to the previous day.
+It contains three columns of data; the first one with the date, the second one with the dollar exchange rate in Chilean pesos (CLP), and the third one with the variation of the dollar exchange rate in Chilean pesos (CLP) with respect to the previous day.
 It uses the [xlsx](https://www.npmjs.com/package/xlsx) library for generating the Excel file.

 ![Download Button](/example_images/downloadButton.png)